 4. Expecting a real circle when r2r^2 is negative.
 An equation like (x1)2+(y+4)2=9(x - 1)^2 + (y + 4)^2 = -9 has no real points.

-Try writing the equation of the circle with center (4,1)(-4, 1) and radius 33.
-Then check whether the point (1,1)(-1, 1) lies on it.
-If you want to go one step further, explore another case by starting from a longer equation and rewriting it into standard circle form.
+Run the steps to write the equation of the circle with center (4,1)(-4, 1) and radius 33, then check whether the point (1,1)(-1, 1) lies on it.
+To go one step further, start from a longer equation and rewrite it into standard circle form.

 Need help with a problem?